tebakhan/AI-ML-Task-3/README.md

-Risk Score Calculator
+# Risk Score Calculator

-Description
+## Overview
 This project calculates a risk score based on monitoring events.
-Different events contribute to the overall risk score according to their severity.
-The final score helps identify the level of risk.
+The system analyzes event data and assigns a risk level according to the severity and frequency of detected events.

-Objective
+## Objective

-To analyze monitoring events and generate a risk score that can be used to detect potential threats or unusual activities.
+The goal of this project is to evaluate monitoring events and generate a risk score that helps identify potential threats or abnormal activities.

-Features
+## Features
-Processes monitoring events
+- Event analysis
+- Risk score calculation
+- Severity-based scoring
+- Risk level classification (Low, Medium, High)
+- Error handling for invalid event data

+## How It Works
+1. Receives monitoring event data.
+2. Analyzes event severity and occurrence.
-Calculates overall risk score
+3. Calculates a numerical risk score.
-Classifies risk as Low, Medium, or High
+4. Classifies the risk level.
-Simple and easy to understand
-Usage

-Run the program and provide monitoring events as input.
-The system will calculate and display the corresponding risk score and risk level.
+5. Returns the final risk assessment.

+## Tech Stack
+- Python

+## Deliverables
+- Risk Score Calculator utility
+- Documentation
+- Test cases